mmPublicRepo/Fonepay-Java/README.md

         String fonepayPaymentRequestUrl = FonepayService.generateFonepayUrlForPaymentRequest(fonepayPaymentRequest);

-Check https://github.com/fonepay/Fonepay-Spring-Boot-Integration-Sample for exaple on how to used this libray.
+Check https://github.com/fonepay/Fonepay-Spring-Boot-Integration-Sample for example on how to used this libray.